drone/docs/content/runner/ssh/configuration/dashboard.md

 - /runners/ssh/dashboard
 ---

-The Docker runner features a user interface (web interface) for read only access to recent runtime information and log activity.
+The SSH runner features a user interface (web interface) for read only access to recent runtime information and log activity.
 The user interface simplifies troubleshooting and access to system information.

 ![runner dashboard](/screenshots/runner_dashboard.png)